folio-org/ui-calendar/PULL_REQUEST_TEMPLATE.md

 - Do JIRAs exist to update the impacted modules?
   - [ ] If not, please create them
   - [ ] Do they contain the appropriate level of detail?
 Which endpoints/schemas changed, etc.
-  - [ ] Do they have all they appropriate links to blocked/related issues?
+  - [ ] Do they have all appropriate links to blocked/related issues?
 - Are the JIRAs under active development?
   - [ ] If not, contact the project's PO and make sure they're aware of the urgency.
 - Do PRs exist for these changes?
   - [ ] If so, have they been approved?

-Ideally all of the PRs involved in breaking changes would be merged in the same day to avoid breaking the folio-testing environment.
-Communication is paramount if that is to be achieved, especially as the number of intermodule and inter-team dependencies increase.
+Ideally, all of the PRs involved in breaking changes would be merged in the same day to avoid breaking the folio-testing environment.
+Communication is paramount if that is to be achieved, especially as the number of inter-module and inter-team dependencies increase.

 While it's helpful for reviewers to help identify potential problems, ensuring that it's safe to merge is ultimately the responsibility of the PR assignee.